The Stats Zone

 Saudi Arabia defeated Argentina in their opening game of FIFA World Cup 2022 and would have believed the knockout stages beckoned for them but defeats to Poland and Mexico cost them.
 The Green Falcons now have another opportunity to squeeze through into the knockout stages for the first time since doing so at FIFA World Cup 1994 in the USA.

-Georgios Donis' side began their campaign with a 1-1 draw with Uruguay in a game in which they were the better of the two sides in the first half but close to blown away by a disjointed Uruguayan side in the second.
-They then succumbed to a 4-0 loss to Spain in a game in which Spain had raced into a 3-0 lead before the first half hydration break before taking their foot off the gas.
+Georgios Donis' side began their campaign with a 1-1 draw with Uruguay in a game in which they were the better of the two sides in the first half but were close to blown away by a disjointed Uruguayan side in the second.
+They then succumbed to a 4-0 loss to Spain after their opponents had raced into a 3-0 lead before the first-half hydration break, before taking their foot off the gas.

 Cabo Verde team news: Lopes Cabral suspended

-Cabo Verde are dealing with a crucial absentee here as Benfica defender Sidny Lopes Cabral, a tenacious defender that has helped in their forays forward, is missing through suspension with a yellow card against Spain and then against Uruguay.
+Cabo Verde are dealing with a crucial absentee here as Benfica's Sidny Lopes Cabral, a tenacious defender that has helped in their forays forward, is missing through suspension with a yellow card against Spain and then against Uruguay.

 Bubista made a couple of changes for their game against Uruguay with Benchimol, Garry Rodrigues and Tomas Arcanjo coming into the side but the latter was forced off through injury and is now a doubt.